IAMRAVIRAJESH/full_stack_assessment_skeleton/docs/README.md

 2. Run npm i.
 3. RUN nodemon dbConnect/serevr.js.

 Note: Run frontend and backend server in seprate terminals simultaneously to test the webapp.
+Aso I have added a postman collection with the assignment.

 ## Submission Guidelines